Crowstone Conservation Area

 Consultation

-We are currently consulting on a proposed Article 4 Direction for the Conservation Area, details of which are provided below.
+We recently consulted on a proposed Article 4 Direction for the Conservation Area, details of which are provided below.

 Direction made under Article 4 (1) at: Crowstone House and 7 Chalkwell Esplanade, Westcliff-on-Sea